haacked/haacked.com/_posts/archived/2007/2007-05-30-id-rather-be-a-dj-than-a-rockstar-developer.aspx.markdown

 > Here are some differences, as I see them:
 >
-> Rockstar\
+> Rockstar
-> - One bit hit song, then disappears\
+> - One bit hit song, then disappears
-> - Embarrass themselves as they age\
+> - Embarrass themselves as they age
-> - Claims they wrote the song\
+> - Claims they wrote the song
-> - Keeps trying to get back that sound they used to have\
+> - Keeps trying to get back that sound they used to have
 > - Gets back together with the old band after unsuccessful solo
-> careers\
+> careers
-> - Wants to marry a model and have a movie cameo\
+> - Wants to marry a model and have a movie cameo
 > - Won’t play without a contract and advance payment
 >
-> Jazzer\
+> Jazzer
-> - One bit hit, and they become an influence\
+> - One big hit, and they become an influencer
-> - Get cooler with age\
+> - Get cooler with age
-> - Claims the song is just a cool arrangement of a standard\
+> - Claims the song is just a cool arrangement of a standard
-> - Keeps trying to produce a new sound\
+> - Keeps trying to produce a new sound
-> - Records with a variety of musicians over time\
+> - Records with a variety of musicians over time
-> - Wants to become a professor at Berkeley School of Music\
+> - Wants to become a professor at Berkeley School of Music
 > - Jams on the street corner just because they feel like it

 While I like some rock bands such as U2 and I like some Jazz, my